 Pumpkin puree is great for making pumpkin pie, pumpkin bread, pumpkin muffins, and even scones and cookies.
 Again, read the recipes carefully so you’re buying the correct product.

 Since they’re super moist and have cream cheese frosting, it’s best to keep them refrigerated in an airtight container.
 They will stay fresh for up to 5 days.
 They will also freeze well, if kept airtight, for up to 3 months.

 To freeze, first set the bars on a baking sheet and freeze until solid.
 They place them in an airtight container, separating layers with a sheet of wax or parchment paper.
 To defrost, unstack, then place in the refrigerator, covered, overnight.

 When autumn rolls around, I turn to all things apple and pumpkin.
 This pumpkin bar recipe always makes the yearly cut.
-My Pumpkin Roll is also a family favorite.

 - Best Pumpkin Recipes